andrewmarx/paper-template/README.md

 If all works well, you should get a html document in the *out/* folder.

-*NOTE: Currently, the abstract is not included in the html output.
-I haven't take the time yet to figure out why or come up with a solution.*
+*NOTE: Currently, the abstract and line numbers are not included in the html output.*

 # Useful Links